-"Miss von Zimmer-Manteuffel is one of the few nobles who do greet us with friendliness."
-Then, sighing: "unfortunately, she's a very rare minority; most of them pretend we don't exist."
+"Dame Ariadne is one of the few nobles who do greet us with friendliness."
+Then, sighing: "unfortunately, she's a very rare minority.
+Most of them pretend we don't exist."

 "Stupid nobles with their oversized noses and squinty eyes need to learn some respect," Kaede lashed out at the opulent room she stayed in.
 Her gaze then returned to find Marina smiling back reluctantly, as though she was in agreement wasn't brave enough to express it.

 However, the maid's expression soon returned to one of sympathy and worry intermixed with curiosity:

 "I also heard you gave Mister...
-I mean Sir von Moltewitz a beating?
+I mean Sir Pascal a beating?
 Did your master punish you any further than cutting meals?
-He was in a fouler mood than I've ever seen him yesterday morning, but he seemed all better today."
+He was in a foul mood even as recently as yesterday morning, yet he seemed all better today."

 For a brief second, Kaede thought Marina's eyes glittered in amazement.
 Within minutes, they were chatting like friends, bonding through the power of complaints.

-Grumbling to others wasn't something Kaede used to do.
-In fact, she hadn't even realized that since becoming a girl, she had become far more whinier, albeit for good reasons.
+Grumbling to others wasn't something Kaede used to do much.
+In fact, she hadn't even realized that since becoming a girl, she had become far whinier, albeit for good reasons.
 Nevertheless, it quickly bridged the distance before Marina was comfortable enough to ask her first personal question:

 "Kaede, do you miss your home back in Samara?
-I mean, I'm guessing by your appearance and attitude towards the nobles that you are Samaran?"
+I mean, I'm guessing by your appearance that you are Samaran?"

-Kaede's grin froze as a torrent of nostalgic images flooded in: her classmates celebrating the newest acceptance letter, her friends chatting after practice, her parents welcoming her home...
+Kaede's grin froze as a torrent of nostalgic images flooded in: her best friend's congratulations for being accepted to Tokyo U, her clubmates chatting after practice, her parents welcoming her home...

 She didn't even bother correcting Marina's guess about her origins.
 There just wasn't a point anymore.

-Marina had to return to her maid work soon after, and Kaede rediscovered her amusement at what seemed to be a magical vacuum cleaner powered by ether-storing crystals.
+Marina had to return to her work soon afterwards.
+Meanwhile Kaede rediscovered her amusement at what seemed to be a magical vacuum cleaner powered by mana-storing crystals.
 Not being a mage, Marina couldn't actually turn the appliance on or off, only manipulate its intake controls.

 The same cleaner also had an enchanted nozzle for cleaning chamber pots.

-Whatever modern thoughts Kaede had on the role, being a medieval maid, at least, was not a job that she envied at all.
+Whatever modern impressions Kaede had towards the role, being a medieval maid, at least, was not a job that she envied at all.